-God makes a covenant with Noah (Genesis 9:8-17).
+After the flood subsides, and Noah disembarks, he builds an altar to offer God worship (Genesis 8:20-22).
+God then makes a covenant with Noah (Genesis 9:8-17).
 A covenant is an abiding agreement between two parties that defines the terms of the relationship.
 Promises and expectations are spelled out.
 In the covenant that God makes with Noah, God clarifies His promises to Noah and his descendants (that’s us, by the way).
 God pledges to keep His promises forever.
 The rainbow would be a sign of that covenant.
 When we see the rainbow, we are called to remember that God never forgets His promise.
 We remember His grace.
 The Lord remembered Noah, so He will remember us.
 We can rest in His Word.
-We can trust in His plan of salvation and respond with the obedience of faith to enter into what God has provided of a rescue from death and an entrance into life in Christ Jesus, as a new creation (Genesis 6:18; 7:1; Hebrews 11:6-7; 2 Corinthians 5:17).
+We can trust in His plan of salvation and respond with the obedience of faith to enter into what God has provided of a rescue from His righteous wrath against sin, which demanded the death penalty.
+He has provided an entrance into life as it is in Christ Jesus, the federal head of a new creation (Genesis 6:18; 7:1; Hebrews 11:6-7; 2 Corinthians 5:17).

 Matthew continually supplies Old Testament references that prophetically demonstrate that Jesus is the Promised Messiah the Jews were told to expect.
 Jesus begins his ministry in Galilee of the Gentiles, making known His glory:

 Isaiah 9:1 (NASB) 1 But there will be no more gloom for her who was in anguish; in earlier times He treated the land of Zebulun and the land of Naphtali with contempt, but later on He shall make it glorious, by the way of the sea, on the other side of Jordan, Galilee of the Gentiles.